What Wrecks Us

 Once, during a visit to Stockholm, Sweden, I took two of my sons to a golf course an hour north of the city.
 Getting there was not easy without a car.
 It involved riding a train and a bus, then walking two miles through rural countryside.

 The days were long in the northern hemisphere that time of year, so despite the late hour after the round, it was still light as we made our way back to the bus stop.
 The long walk was peaceful and quiet; we admired fields full of flowers and a beautiful church set among a stand of trees.
-But aside from flocks of sheep, there were no other signs of life.
+Besides a flock of sheep, there were no other signs of life.
 Or at least, not until we crossed the only intersection where two country roads met.
 That is when we heard the approaching roar of a single motorcycle.

 Unfortunately, however, his lingering gaze caused him to lose control of the motorcycle.

 In what felt like slow motion, he began to roll.
-The bike and rider tumbled together, on and on, a sickening spectacle, until finally coming to rest, the man bleeding on the road and his motorcycle burning in a nearby field.
+The bike and rider tumbled together in what felt like slow motion, a sickening spectacle, before finally coming to rest.
+The man lay bleeding on the road as his motorcycle burned in a nearby field.

-Peter the disciple learned what it means to be wrecked by distraction when he walked on water.
-He was doing fine, with complete focus on Jesus, until he allowed his attention to be captured by the wind.
-The moment he did, he grew afraid.
-Taking his eyes off Christ caused him to sink.
-Peter would have drowned had he not cried out to Jesus to save him.
+The disciple Peter learned what it means to be wrecked by distraction when he walked on water.
+He was doing fine while his complete focus was on Jesus.
+But when Peter allowed the wind to capture his attention, he grew afraid.
+He began to sink as he took his eyes off Christ and would have drowned if he had not turned back to Jesus for rescue.

 Spiritual crashes often show up as a kind of sinking, whether into negative emotions, relational conflict, exhaustion, or even self-sufficiency.
 The more we divert attention from God, the farther we spin away from him, spiraling toward trouble.

 It is easy to believe that distractions are the cause of spin-outs.
-But the actual cause is failing to keep our hearts' eyes on Christ as we travel.
+But the people God gave us to love and the tasks he gave us to do are the fabric of our lives, not the culprits in our spiritual waywardness.
+When we become wrecked by the things around us, it is because we have failed to keep our hearts' eyes on Christ as we travel.
 When we look away from him, our equilibrium shifts along with our focus.
 Our bodies follow our hearts, until suddenly, we find ourselves rolling and tumbling, out of control, in pain, and even hurting others.

 Though we will never be able to fully control what appears along the road to heaven or how alluring or distracting those things will be, by the grace of God, we can decide where to look.
 In keeping our eyes always on him, we will not be shaken (Psalm 16:8).